-PHYS 704 Solid State Physics Spring 2018
+PHYS 704 Solid State Physics Spring 2019

 Instructor: Can Ataca

 E-mail: ataca@umbc.edu (expect a response in 48

 hours, excluding breaks and weekends)

 Office: PHYS 704

 Office phone: 410-455-2821

-Office hours: TBD, or by appointment
+Office hours: Friday 13:00-14:00 or by appointment

 Prerequisite: PHYS 604 (Solid State Physics 1)

 Lecture Hours: Monday, Wednesday, Friday 11:00-11:50 AM

 Classroom: Sherman Hall 011

 Textbook: Charles Kittel, Introduction to Solid State Physics, ISBN:

 0-471-41526-X

 (Recommended) Neil W. Ashcroft, N. David Mermin,

 Solid State Physics, ISBN: 978-0-03-083993-1

-(Recommended) M. Ali Omar, Elementary Solid-State
+- M. Ali Omar, Elementary Solid-State

-Physics, ISBN: 97
+Physics , ISBN: 97

+1 hysics, 15DN.
+9 0-0-20-100/33-0

 Course Objectives: This course focuses on the electronic, optical, magnetic and dielectric properties of materials.
 The course starts with a discussion of the freeelectron model in metals, whereby the valence electrons are assumed to be free particles.
 A more realistic treatment of these electrons is provided on energy bands in solids.
-Next semiconductors are introduced.
-The detailed coverage of these substances is warranted not only by their highly interesting and wide-ranging properties, but also by the crucial role played by semiconductor devices in today's technology.
+Next, semiconductors are introduced.
+The detailed coverage of these substances is warranted not only by their highly interesting and wide-ranging properties, but also by the crucial role played by semiconductor devices in technology.
 The next discussion will examine what happens to a solid when an electric field, static or alternating, penetrates the solid.
 The field polarizes the positive and negative charges in the medium; the effects of polarization on the dielectric and optical properties will be discussed.
 The course will then introduce the magnetic properties of matter and the fascinating phenomenon of superconductivity.